oracle/opengrok/README.txt

 By default OpenGrok stores history indexes in gzipped xml files.
 An alternative is to use Java DB instead.
 This has the advantage of less disk space and incremental indexing.
+Also, for some Source Code Management systems the History view will show a list of files modified with given change.
 On the other hand it consumes more system memory because the database has to run in background.

 You need Java DB 10.5.3 or later.
 To install it peform the following steps: